AutoDarkMode/Windows-Auto-Night-Mode/PRIVACY.md

 We (the Auto Dark Mode Team) don't collect any data about our users.
 This app does not use telemetry, all settings are saved offline and log files are only stored on the personal computer.

-Some features of this app use third party services which may collect data:
+Some features of this app use third party services which may collect data.
 By using Auto Dark Mode, you thus also agree to these services' privacy policies.

 ### Device Location
 On our end, the collected data is only processed locally for sunrise/sunset calculation and does not leave the machine, nor is it used for analytics.

-If you choose to automatically determine your sun times via "From sunset to sunrise", Microsoft Windows may collect some location data.
-For example, we use the Microsoft Bing API "MapLocationFinder" to get your current city name and the Windows location service to retrieve geographic coordinates.
+If you choose to automatically determine your sun times via "From sunset to sunrise", we use the location data service from Microsoft Windows.
+Microsoft Windows may collect some location data.

 Because of this, the Microsoft data privacy policy applies: